ClarkMcGrew/edep-sim/README.md

 ### Required configuration for GEANT4 and ROOT

-The edep-sim code will build with very standard installations of GEANT4 and ROOT, but a cfew non-default options are needed:
+The edep-sim code will build with very standard installations of GEANT4 and ROOT, but a few non-default options are needed:

  * Requires GEANT4 GDML Persistence: "-DGEANT4_USE_GDML=ON"